wilx/cstypo/README.md

 # cstypo

-POC for Czech language typography rules using LuaLaTeX.
+POC package for Czech language typography rules using Lua(La)TeX.

+License is MIT license.
+See `LICENSE` file.